dandohotaru/labs.heroes/katas/05-handlebars-demo/about.md

 Limited by the smallest potential mobile devices of visitors/users/customers and requiring more simplicity, recent cross platforms websites and webapps typically use the design method of stacking.
-Structurally identical basic elements (usually <div>s) are stacked vertically under each other, each with custom contents from its data source : a local .json file, a JS localStorage variable with json data, online API's json output, etc.
+Structurally identical basic elements (usually '<div>'s) are stacked vertically under each other, each with custom contents from its data source : a local .json file, a JS localStorage variable with json data, online API's json output, etc.
 Emails services such google are a good example of a stable frame with data driven stacking for the main/central/dynamic area.

-{{syntax}} simplify the design of HTML structure and CSS style to the design of one single example element : the template Yet, keeps the possibility of more complex schemes, this easiness to learn with scalability make Handlebars.js a JS templating of choice
+'{{syntax}}' simplify the design of HTML structure and CSS style to the design of one single example element : the template Yet, keeps the possibility of more complex schemes, this easiness to learn with scalability make Handlebars.js a JS templating of choice